 Those who claim that Jehovah has been trying for six thousand years to convert the world, and failing all the time, must find it difficult to reconcile such views with the Bible assurance that all God's purposes shall be accomplished, and that his Word shall not return unto him void, but shall prosper in the thing whereto it was sent.
 (Isa.
-55: 11) The fact that the world has not yet been converted, and that the knowledge of the Lord has not yet filled the earth, is a proof that it has not yet been sent on that mission.
+55:11.)
+The fact that the world has not yet been converted, and that the knowledge of God has not yet filled the earth, is proof it has not yet been sent on that mission.